-13.5.3.3 A partial flow test adequate to move the valve from its seat shall be conducted annually.
+13.5.3.3 A partial flow test adequate to move the device from its seat shall be conducted annually.

-13.5.4 Master Pressure Reducing Valves.
+13.5.4 Master Pressure-Regulating Devices.

-13.5.4.1 Valves shall be inspected weekly to verify that the valves are in the following condition:
+13.5.4.1\ Devices shall be inspected weekly to verify that the devices are in the following condition:

-- (1)The downstream pressures are maintained in accordance with the design criteria. - (2) The supply pressure is in accordance with the design criteria. - (3) The valves are not leaking. - (4) The valve and trim are in good condition.
+- (1)\The downstream pressures are maintained in accordance with the design criteria. - (2) The supply pressure is in accordance with the design criteria. - (3) The devices are not leaking. - (4) The devices and trim are in good condition.

-13.5.4.2 A partial flow test adequate to move the valve from its seat shall be conducted quarterly.
+13.5.4.2\ A partial flow test adequate to move the valve from its seat shall be conducted quarterly.

-13.5.4.3 A full flow test shall be conducted on each valve annually and shall be compared to previous test results.
+13.5.4.3\ A full flow test shall be conducted on each valve annually and shall be compared to previous test results.